Yehonatal/Project-csv-tool/README.md

    ```

-2. Execute the main script:
+2. Execute the make_executable script which starts the main script:

    ```bash
    ./make_executable.sh